 - Washing your hands together,

-- Then putting them in their high chair with toys.
+- Then put them in their high chair with specific high chair toys.

-Try letting them feed themselves and encourage finger feeding to help them to re-engage with mealtimes and feel that they are more in control!
+Try encouraging them to feed themselves finger foods to help them to re-engage with mealtimes and feel that they are more in control.

-If you’re worried about the mess, there are some great easy clean mats that you can place under baby’s high chair to catch any dropped and spilt food.
+If you’re worried about the mess, there are some great easy-clean floor mats that you can place under baby’s high chair to catch any dropped and spilt food which makes cleaning up after meals a breeze.

 Taking off the tray and moving your baby up to the table to eat with the rest of the family may solve your baby’s high chair resistance.

-As your baby grows you need to make sure that their current high chair is a good fit and that they are feeling comfortable!
+As your baby grows you need to make sure that their high chair is a good fit and that they are feeling comfortable.

-If your baby is uncomfortable for any reason, mealtimes will soon become a chore and you will need to look at a new seating option.
+If your baby is in an uncomfortable position for any reason, mealtimes will soon become a chore and you will need to look at a new seating option.

-If baby’s current high chair does not have a footrest they may not like the feel of their legs dangling so a seat with a rest may suit them better.
+TOP TIP: If baby’s current high chair does not have a footrest, they may not like the feel of their legs dangling… so a seat with a rest may suit them better.
+Keep reading to learn what my top high chair choices are.

 If all the above fail to solve the problem of your baby’s sudden dislike of their highchair, then you do have some other options which can take the place of the conventional highchair.